JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 ### Phase 27: 🤹 Coddy Clones & Vibe-Oriented Sync

-**Goal:** Expand Coddy’s ecosystem by introducing dedicated persona-driven clones (mini-Giblets) for focused tasks, isolated experimentation environments, and enhanced context-syncing mechanisms — all in service of your personal methodology and modular cognition philosophy.
+**Goal:** Expand Coddy’s ecosystem by introducing dedicated persona-driven clones (mini-Coddys) for focused tasks, isolated experimentation environments, and enhanced context-syncing mechanisms — all in service of your personal methodology and modular cognition philosophy.
 **Success:** Coddy can coordinate with named clone agents like Fixy, Docster, and Critty; conduct isolated trials in Lab Mode; log change digests with purpose; and refine itself via mini self-contained iteration loops per phase.
 Coddy also captures README clarification flows and learns your vibe from edit-feedback cycles.

 **Tasks:**
 **Persona-Specific Coddy Clones**
-     [ ] Design plugin architecture for spawning mini-Giblets (Fixy, Docster, Critty) with scoped memory/context.
+     [ ] Design plugin architecture for spawning mini-Coddys (Fixy, Docster, Critty) with scoped memory/context.
      [ ] Define reporting protocol for clones to communicate output to Coddy Core.
      [ ] Create clone profiles with unique personas, prompts, and logging styles.
      [ ] Reflect on collaboration model: Should Coddy orchestrate clone selection or respond to user tags?